godyracks/corneliusventures.co.ke/README.md

-# CVK Ltd Project Management Dashboard
+# CVK Ltd Project Management Dashboard & Web App

 This project is a Vue.js application, a project management dashboard and a dynamic web app.
 It allows users to manage construction projects, upload project details, and images, which are stored in a MySQL database through an Express.js backend.